Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 Of course, you can make schemes similar to java in C++ ;
 interface are obtained through abstract class.
-It's just that the language doesn't prevent you from gluing too much things together (but that's actually part of the C++ philosophy : allow to do as much thing as you can imagine, but you have to make carefully your design decisions).
+It's just that the language doesn't prevent you from gluing too many things together (but that's actually part of the C++ philosophy : allow doing as much thing as you can imagine, but you have to make carefully your design decisions).

-Looking at the scheme, we see that always, in both languages, type definition and methode definitions are glued togever.
+Looking at the scheme, we see that always, in both languages, type definition and method definitions are glued together.
-You __can not__ define a type and later, in a completely independent way, implement methodes for this type.
+You __can not__ define a type and later, in a completely independent way, implement methods for this type.
-Actually, if C++ and Java are the only object languages you have heard about, my last sentence might sounds realy strange for you (even maybe sounds like non-sence).
+Actually, if C++ and Java are the only object languages you have heard about, my last sentence might sounds really strange for you (even maybe sounds like nonsense).
-But notice that in D, you __can__ implement something relly similar to methodes in a complementaly independent way of type definition.
+But notice that in D, you __can__ implement something rely similar to methods in a complementary independent way of type definition.
 Why would you do that?
 Let me give you a tasty example.

-A guy (let call him A) make a colorfull library describing tasty chocolate biscuits.
+A guy (let call him A) make a colorful library describing tasty chocolate biscuits.
 Here is a little bit of his library.
 ```
 Biscuit -> Cookie -> FullChocolateCookie
                   -> WhiteAndBlackCookie
         -> Oreo
 ```
-He thing a lots about cooking such wonderfull wonders, an implement many sophisticated methods.
+He think a lot about cooking such wonderful wonders, an implement many sophisticated methods.

-Now an other guy (named B) just discovered the best way to eat biscuits, so that you can really enjoy all the taste and perfum they carry.
+Now another guy (named B) just discovered the best way to eat biscuits, so that you can really enjoy all the taste and perfume they carry.
 Not only for chocolate biscuits, but for any biscuit in the world.
-He implement many new biscuit, and their _eat_ method.
+He implements many new biscuit, and their _eat_ method.
-But in those languages, his only way to add a _eat_ method to A's cookies is to either:
+But in those languages, his only way to add an _eat_ method to A's cookies is to either:
   * Re-implement all the biscuit A did in his library, or modify A's library to add his eat method,
-  * Encapsulate the A library in some container, like a 'biscuit metal box', which is definitively not as easy to eat (especialy because metal tends to be harder your teeth).
+  * Encapsulate the A library in some container, like a 'biscuit metal box', which is definitively not as easy to eat (especially because metal tends to be harder your teeth).

 If you develope library and re-use existing libraries, that's a problem you probably already encountered many times.